-Jean Paul Weigand entered the real estate business, increasing the total size of the firm by 33 1/3 percent.
+In 1935, Jean Paul Weigand entered the real estate business, increasing once again the total size of the firm by a third.
 The following year Nestor Sr. became President of the Wichita Board of REALTORS®, and the firm hired its first part time secretary who also served as the part time secretary for the Board of REALTORS®.

-Nestor, Sr. was elected President of the Kansas Association of REALTORS®.
-Prior to the departure of Jean Paul to fight in World War II in 1941, the firm name was changed to J.P.
-Weigand and Sons.
-In 1944, during the war, Nestor, Sr. was again elected President of the Wichita Board, becoming the only two-time President in the history of the Wichita Board of REALTORS®.
+In 1943, Nestor Sr. was elected President of the Kansas Association of REALTORS®.
+Then in 1944, during the war, was elected as President of the Wichita Board once more, becoming the only two-time President in the history of the Wichita Board of REALTORS®.

-J. P. Weigand died in his home at 439 N. Emporia.
-Even though he had never driven an automobile, he had nevertheless made hundreds of real estate deals by walking the streets of Wichita.
+June 18, 1950, J. P. Weigand passed away in the comfort of his home.
+Despite the fact that he had never driven an automobile, he had nevertheless made hundreds of real estate deals by walking the streets of Wichita.
 The editorial page of the Wichita paper featured the following editorial: